nmylynh/webdb-iii-challenge/notes.md

 "It's git for your database structure."
 Now you always have your database AND your code in sync with ONE command.

-Steps for migration:
+[Steps for migration]:

+1.)
+Run:

     npx knex init

-Instead of having your configuration in your app, instead you have a dedicated file to hold all your knex configuration.
+Instead of having your configuration in your app, instead you now have a dedicated file to hold all your knex configuration.

+2.)
+Run:

+    npx knex migrate:make create_roles_table

+After you created the migration, you can use npx knex to see a list of commands.

+3.)
+Go into your newly created migration file.

+//new changes to the database schema exports.up = function(knex, Promise) {
+    return knex.schema.createTable('roles', function(table) {
+        //primary key is called id, auto-increments, and is an integer table.increments();

+        //var char called name, 128, unique, not null table
+            .string('name', 128)
+            .notNullable()
+            .unique();
+    });
+};

+//how to undo the changes to the schema exports.down = function(knex, Promise) {
+    return knex.schema.dropTableIfExists('roles');
+};

+4.)
+Run:

+    npx knex migrate:latest

+To migrate to latest.
+And:

+    npx knex migrate:rollback

+To migrate to the previous.

+5.)
+To have dummy data (seeds):

+    npx knex seed:make 001-roles

+So a seeds folder will show up and will have a table of example data, like so:

+exports.seed = function(knex, Promise) {}